 Besides prepaying a local funeral home, here is a list of options for you to review:

 Consider your individual age and health circumstances, financial situation, and preferences when deciding whether a prepaid funeral plan is right for you.
 If you choose to prepay, carefully research the funeral home, and understand the terms of the contract.
-Instead of prepaying a funeral home and encountering the disadvantages identified, consider pre-funding your funeral plan with an affordable, flexible Legacy of Love insurance solution.
+Instead of prepaying a funeral home and encountering the disadvantages identified, consider pre-funding your funeral plan with an affordable, flexible Legacy of Love burial insurance solution.